LaUrrego/semantic-image-search-client/README.md

 # React Client Application for Image Gallery with Semantic Search

-This React application serves as the client-side for a photo storage app, integrating with Supabase for authentication, storage, and handling image uploads.
-It allows users to log in using magic links, upload images, and view a gallery of their uploaded images.
-The application also integrates with a Python microservice to generate and store embeddings for images, enabling semantic search capabilities.
+This React project serves as the client-side for an AI augmented photo storage and semantic search app, integrating Supabase for authentication, storage, and handling image uploads.
+It allows users to log in using magic links or traditional e-mail/password, upload images, and view a gallery of their uploaded images.
+The application also integrates with a Python microservice to generate embeddings for images and search prompts, enabling semantic search capabilities.
+The microservice can be found [here](https://github.com/LaUrrego/semantic-image-search-microservice).

 ## Features

-- User authentication with Supabase using magic links.
+- User authentication with Supabase using magic links and e-mail/passwords.
 - Image upload functionality to Supabase storage.
-- Gallery view of uploaded images with the option to delete.
+- Gallery view of uploaded images with the option to delete and view larger sizes.
-- Integration with a Python FastAPI microservice for generating image embeddings.
+- Integration with a Python FastAPI microservice for generating image and prompt embeddings.

 ## Prerequisites